pryvyd9/StereoOriginal/docs/doc.en.md

 #### Step mode
 SM requires pressing Enter to fix the point and create a new one.

+### SinePen
+Operates the same as Pen SM.
+ShouldMoveCrossOnSinePenModeChange option determines if the cross' position will be set to the relevant vertice on mode change.

+#### Step123
+Second point is (0,1) for cosine.
+#### Step132
+Tried point is (0,1) for cosine.

 ### Transformation
 ### Extrusion